Whether you’re searching for a Wallingford apartment, a cozy spot in Ballard, or a hip pad in Capitol Hill, these tips are sure to help!

 Apartment hunting…Woof!
 If you’re currently hunting for apartments in Seattle, Washington then you know how tedious and stressful it can be.
 Even though many new DTLA apartment communities continue to pop up across town, it can still be really tough to find the right spot for you.
 What’s worse is that whenever you find a good place, there always seems to be about ten others ahead of you.

 But don’t worry, Smith and Burns has you covered.
-Not only do we have a variety of floor plans suitable for any lifestyle neatly nested in the Wallingford neighborhood of Seattle, but more than that, we truly want you to experience the best of this city by finding the apartment of your dreams, and we can help!
+Not only do we have a variety of floor plans suitable for any lifestyle neatly nested in the Wallingford neighborhood of Seattle, but more than that, we truly want you to experience the best of this city by finding the luxury apartment of your dreams, and we can help!

 Here’re ten quick tips to help you find the perfect Seattle apartment this summer: